Summer Cruise Description

 As a Midshipman, you spend a month every summer being an active member of our Navy.
 This month is used as a training trip designed to give you understanding into how the Navy works and what life is like in each community.
 During these summers you will be given many opportunities for exposure to fleet activities such as driving a Navy vessel, driving a submarine, flying a jet and interacting with Marines.
 These cruises give you the opportunity to take away from it the type of life style you will encounter when you are commissioned as an Officer in the US Navy or Marine Corps.
 They are often one of the many highlights in a Midshipman’s tenure in NROTC.

 Following your freshman year, you will attend a month long program called Career Orientation Training Midshipman (CORTRAMID) in Norfolk, VA or San Diego, CA. During this month you will have the opportunity to meet other midshipmen from around the country, and be broken into companies.
 At that point you will spend a week on a submarine base and a night on a submarine, a week living life as a marine, a week with a surface ship and a week with an aviation squadron.
-This is a fast-paced program is intended to give you an overview of the four communities which you may be assigned to upon commissioning.
+This is a fast paced program and is intended to give you an overview of the four communities which you may be assigned to upon commissioning.

 As a Navy Option, after your sophomore year you will choose to spend your training on a ship or submarine shadowing an enlisted sailor.
 You will live as he/she does on the ship and complete tasks with them.
 This cruise is intended to open your eyes to how the Navy is run from the enlisted point of view and to connect with your future sailors.
 This summer is about learning the life on a ship and learning about the men and women you will one day lead as a commissioned officer.